Movie Studios

 The Weinstein Company

-| Brothers Harvey & Bob Weinstein founded Miramax Films in 1979, and sold it to Disney in 1993, remaining to run the division until September 2005; they then founded the Weinstein Company and released two films that year. |
+Brothers Harvey & Bob Weinstein founded Miramax Films in 1979, and sold it to Walt Disney Pictures in 1993, remaining to run

-Weinstein Co. official website {requires Flash}
+Weinstein Co. official website •

 Weinstein Co. entry at Wikipedia